Oklahoma Licensing Requirements for Audiologists and Speech-Language Pathologists

 - Any licensed persons from engaging in the profession for which they are licensed

-- The Board of Examiners may waive the request for transcripts, the clinical experience and the exam and grant a license to CCC holders.
+- The Board of Examiners may waive the request for transcripts, the clinical experience and the exam and grant a license to holders of ASHA's CCC.

 - Applicants fulfilling the supervised clinical experience must obtain a license.